List of people executed in New Jersey

-Executions in New Jersey, 1900-1963
+Executions in New Jersey, 1900–1963

 A complete list of 15,269 executions in the United States prior to the reintroduction of capital punishment in the 1970s was compiled by M. Watt Espy and John Ortiz Smykla, and was made available through the Inter-University Consortium for Political and Social Research.
+The information in the above table is sourced from M. Watt Espy's research unless otherwise specified.